Day in the Life

 evening of the of March, and stayed at a public house kept by Mr. Josiah Jackson.
 I was suspected of being an impostor.
 Mr. Jackson believed I was one of Murril's clan, who were then murdering and steal- ing negroes; and to test me, he gathered together a large house full of the most wicked and corrupt peo- ple in the city, and set me to preach- ing, to see whether I could preach or not.
 I do not think that Mr. Jackson, or the same company of men and women, will ever meet together again for the same purpose, for they would not like again to have their sins and abomina- tions revealed to each other as point- edly as I told them that night, through the inspiration of the Holy Ghost; they were glad to get rid of me upon almost any terms.
 I travelled from Memphis to Middle Tennessee.

-& crossed it in the evening of the [FIGURE] (*^after^ that night that ^after^ Brother Brown left me in trying to travel in the night to me he lost his ^way^ got into a thicket of brambles & tore nearly all of his cloths off from him He stoped at a cabin & took him nearly all night to mend up his clothes) [FIGURE] I stoped for the night at a publick house kept by Mr Josiah Jackson I was rote up for ^of being^ an imposture Mr Jackson believed I was one of Murrells clan ^instead of a Mormon preacher^ who was then murdering & stealing Negroes through the country & to test the thing he gathered to gether a large house full of the the wickedest & most corrupt J Gentry in the city & set me to preaching, to them, to test whether I could preach or not.
-I do not think that Mr Jackson or the same company of men & women will ever meet to gether again for the same purpose to test whether a Mormon Elder could preach or not for they would not like again to have their sins & abominations revealed to each other as plainly & pointedly as I told them that night through the inspiration of the Holy Ghost, they seemed glad to get rid of me upon almost any terms,
+evening of the .
+I ^&^ staid at a public house kept by Mr. Josiah Jackson, I was suspected of being an imposter.
+Mr. Jackson believed I was one of Murrill's clan, who were then murdering and stealing N^n^egros; and to test me, he gathered together a large house full of the ^most^ wickedest, and most corrupt Gentlemen ^people^ in the city, and set me to preaching to them, to see whether I could preach or not.
+I do not think that Mr. Jackson or the same company of men and women will ever meet together again for the same purpose; or to test for they would not like again to have their sins and abominations revealed to each other, as plainly and pointedly as I told them that night, through the inspiration of the Holy Ghost: they were glad to get rid of me upon almost any terms.
+I travelled from Memphis to middle Tennessee.

 Daybook (13 January 1835 - 26 November 1836)